ices-taf/doc/procedure.md

 To make the task easier, and to measure the progress towards the goal, we divide it into many small steps.
-The procedure below applies equally to assessment coordinators and the TAF support team, except for step 1 :cat:
+The procedure below applies equally to assessment coordinators and the TAF support team, except for the very first step :cat:

 Fifteen steps to get the 'core assessment' into TAF: